Outbound webhooks overview

 For message

-events, data
+events, the data

-- name of the channel that the presence event belongs to
+data.channelId | The name of the channel that the presence event belongs to. |

-- an internal site identifier indicating which primary datacenter the member is present in
+data.site | An internal site identifier indicating which primary datacenter the member is present in. |

-The following is an example of a batched message
+The following example is a batched message

 payload: